posixfan/Responder-Honeypot/README.md

 - Email notification

 # Preparing for launch
-The Scapy library is required for the script to work.
+The Scapy library is required for the tool to work.

 Installing Scapy for Debian/Ubuntu: <pre>$ sudo apt install python3-scapy</pre>
 Or you can use pip <pre>$ pip install scapy</pre>